LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/005-database-ingestion.md

     - **database_availability_zone** (required): The availability zone to deploy the connection to.
     Set this to `"eu-west-2a"`

-    - **database_name** (required): The name of the database you would like to connect to e.g. `"LBHATestRBViews"`

     - **vpc_id** (required): Set this to `data.aws_vpc.network.id`

     - **identifier_prefix** (required): Set this to `local.short_identifier_prefix`

     - **database_secret_name** (required): Name of the secret in AWS Secrets Manager where your database credentials are being stored.
-      This will be shared with you by a member of the Data Platform team.
+      This would have been shared with you by a member of the Data Platform team.
         For example:
         ```
         database_secret_name = "academy-database-credentials"
         ```

-6. Commit your changes and create a Pull Request for review by the Data Platform team before moving onto the next step
+6. Commit your changes and create a Pull Request for review by the Data Platform team.
+   You should wait for it to be aprroved and deployed before moving onto the next step.
     - See [Committing changes][committing-changes] section of the **Using Github** guide.
     The Data Platform team needs to approve any changes to the code that you make, so your change won't happen automatically.